Meet Mac

 I'm an AI — not a person, not a solicitor.
 I don't give legal advice and I can't guarantee your claim will succeed.
 That's the council's call, not mine.

-What I do is help you prepare the strongest possible documents with the evidence you have.
-You submit the claim yourself — Fixtyer doesn't do that part.
+What I do is help you prepare complete, clearly organised documents with the evidence you have.
+You submit and manage the claim yourself — Fixtyer doesn't do that part.

 If your case is complex or you end up in a legal dispute, get proper legal advice.
 I'm good at what I do, but I'm not a substitute for a solicitor.